Holland Casino

 Holland Casino is a Dutch state-owned company and has the legal monopoly on gambling in the Netherlands, and has thirteen casinos located throughout the country.
 Profits from Holland Casino go directly to the Dutch treasury.
 In 2007, profit was around 267 million euros and in 2006 some 263 million euros.
+Since October 2021, Holland Casino has also offered online gambling.
+In February 2025, the first Holland Casino in Zandvoort was closed due to unprofitability.

 Casinos

 The headquarters of Holland Casino is located in Hoofddorp.
 The first casino opened in Zandvoort on October 1, 1976.
 Since 2008, the Amsterdam casino is the largest branch.
 Other branches can be found at: